2011 UFL championship game: Statistical leaders

-Most Valuable Player
+Most valuable player

-Virginia Destroyers strong safety Aaron Rouse was awarded the UFL Championship Game's most valuable player award after the game.
+Virginia Destroyers strong safety Aaron Rouse was awarded the UFL championship game's most valuable player award after the game.
 Rouse, a Virginia Beach native and former Virginia Tech star, spearheaded the Destroyers' defensive performance in the game, with 3 interceptions (the 2nd of which he returned for the first touchdown of the game), 4 tackles, and 2 pass break-ups.
 Rouse's performance came during a difficult personal week, when he suffered the loss of his 19-year-old cousin in a shooting incident.

 Broadcasting

-Unlike the league's first two championship games, which were broadcast by former TV partner Versus, which had fairly wide national cable and satellite availability, TV coverage of the 2011 UFL Championship Game was limited to regional coverage by Comcast SportsNet Mid-Atlantic, with Brent Harris and Jerry Glanville calling the game.
+Unlike the league's first two championship games, which were broadcast by former TV partner Versus, which had fairly wide national cable and satellite availability, TV coverage of the 2011 UFL championship game was limited to regional coverage by Comcast SportsNet Mid-Atlantic, with Brent Harris and Jerry Glanville calling the game.
 The broadcast was simulcast online through the UFL's partnership with Veetle.
 Radio coverage was provided by the Locos' and Destroyers' respective radio outlets, KBAD and WVSP-FM.

 Consolation game

 As part of the UFL's cancellation announcement of its 2011 regular season, a "consolation game" involving the league's third- and fourth-place teams, the Omaha Nighthawks and Sacramento Mountain Lions, was also set for October 21 and played concurrently with the championship game.
 The game, played at Omaha's TD Ameritrade Park, was one of the games cancelled by the UFL (it had been scheduled for October 28) and had a high demand (15,000 tickets were sold); rather than distributing a mass refund, the UFL moved the game to October 21 while honoring tickets for the October 28 game.
-In front of a crowd of 10,123, the Mountain Lions won in overtime, 25-19, thanks to a 23-yard touchdown run by running back Cory Ross with 1:36 left in the extra period.
+In front of a crowd of 10,123, the Mountain Lions won in overtime, 25–19, thanks to a 23-yard touchdown run by running back Cory Ross with 1:36 left in the extra period.
 This game was the first third-place outdoor professional American football game played since the NFL had discontinued the Playoff Bowl effective after the one held at the end of the 1969 season.